-Because of its broad nature, Business is supported by а wide range of Humanities, Arts and Science subjects.
+Because of its broad nature, Business is supported by a wide range Humanities, Arts and Science subjects.
 Mathematics, geography, English and, increasingly, modern languages are particularly useful combinations.
-The A-level course offers an excellent foundation for a university course in Business Studies and Management Studies.
-It also offers а good introduction to more specialist business courses such as Accounting and Finance, Marketing and Human Resource Management.
+The A-level course offers an excellent foundation for a university course in Business Studies and Management also offers Studies. lt а good introduction to more specialist business courses such as Accounting Finance.
+Marketing and Human Resource Management.
 This course will have relevance to any career in public or private business.